chriskottom/chriskottom.com-legacy/source/_posts/2014-04-07-building-your-own-baseline-vagrant-box.markdown

     └── default
 {% endcodeblock %}

-For the purposes of this exercise, we only retain two files, `metadata.rb` and `recipes/default.rb`, and the `attributes/` directory, so you can delete everything else.
+For the purposes of this exercise, we only retain three files - `metadata.rb`, `README.md`, and `recipes/default.rb` - and the `attributes/` directory, so you can delete everything else.

 In `attributes/` you'll want to create a file called `default.rb` and use it to define the array of package names you want to install.
 This is what my list looks like: